2. Your data

 We may share your personal information between services within the council such as housing benefits, council tax, planning and building control so that we can provide the service that you have requested.

-We may also share your data with other external third parties including housing associations, private sector landlords, social care assessors, building contractors, energy suppliers, service providers and energy efficiency installers, letting & managing agents, land registry, other local authorities, DWP, police and fire services, courts and tribunals.
+We may also share your data with other external third parties including housing associations, private sector landlords, social care assessors, building contractors, energy suppliers, service providers and energy efficiency installers, letting & managing agents, land registry, other local authorities, DWP, Trading Standards, police and fire services, courts and tribunals.

 There may also be instances where our system suppliers will need to access an individual’s personal information to ensure that information is being held securely and accuracy is maintained.
 This will be on a strict need to know basis and all contracts have confidentiality clauses built in.